Core Strokes® and Attachment Trauma

 The Relational Field as the Site of Repair

-Attachment trauma develops in relationship.
+Attachment trauma develops within relationship.

-Repair must therefore occur in relationship.
+Repair must therefore also unfold within relationship.

-In Core Strokes®:
+Within Core Strokes®:

-• regulation is understood as relational
+• regulation is understood relationally,

-• co-regulation precedes self-regulation
+• co-regulation precedes self-regulation,

 The central therapeutic question becomes:

-What can be met here, now, together — without loss of coherence?
+“What can be met here, now, together — without loss of coherence?”

 From Attachment Survival to Relational Sovereignty

-• remain present in contact
+• remain present in contact,

-• tolerate intensity without collapse
+• tolerate intensity without collapse,

-• maintain boundaries without rigidity
+• maintain boundaries without rigidity,

-• move toward or away with choice
+• move toward or away with choice,

-Connection becomes possible without loss of self.
+Connection becomes possible without loss of autonomy.

 Distance becomes possible without loss of safety.